-Another very nice activity that I recommend you do is go explore the lava tunnels of Piton de la Fournaise.
-The tours of about 2 to 3 hours are organized in the heart of the volcano to discover a wonderful underground show !
-A unique experience to do on the island of Reunion.
+Another very nice activity that I highly recommend is exploring the lava tunnels of Piton de la Fournaise.
+The 2 to 3 hour tours are organized in the heart of the volcano to discover a wonderful underground spectacle!
+A unique experience to have in Reunion Island.

 2. The Mafate Circus

 As you know, Reunion is a volcanic island.
 Several old collapsed volcanoes have left huge “holes” surrounded by mountains, so-called “circuses”.
-They are of course some of the must-see sites to see during your tour on the island of Reunion.
+They are of course some of the must-see sites to see during your tour in Reunion Island.

 The circus of Mafate is one of the 3 circuses of Reunion.
 It is the most remote and the most isolated of the 3.
 There is no road leading to the interior of the circus and the inhabitants are regularly supplied by helicopter.

 To get there, you will have to go through the air, or take the hiking trails.